rickyltwong/sqlserver-clinic-management-system/README.md

 ### Technical Highlights

-The project consists of the following components:
+The project consists of but is not limited to the following components:

 - **Stored Procedures**: There are 5 stored procedures in the database.
 The stored procedures are as follows:
   - `GetPatientHistory`: Fetches the entire medical history of a given patient using common table expressions (CTEs) and joins.